 Android software developers are also responsible for evaluating frameworks to see whether the applications offer the best results in terms of optimizing the application’s memory footprint as well as its performance.
 There will be multiple integrated technologies that an Android Software Developer would have to work with.

 As an Android Software Developer, you will have to harness your technical skills.
 You will need to be well-informed in topics like Java, Android SDK, Git, and back-end skills.
 On the other hand, you would also need business skills like collaboration, communication, and writing.
 To qualify for this position, you would need a Bachelor of Science degree in Mobile Application Development.
 Getting a Master of Science in Computer Science with a specialization in Software Engineering can help you incorporate software development with business ethics and skills.
 During your master’s degree in computer science, you’ll learn how to see software engineering from the point of view of an employer.
 This will help you strategically solve business problems.
 You’ll also be subjected to graduate-level programming courses which can increase your knowledge in networking, security, and database concepts of software.

 Average Salary: $107,000 – $112,000 annually

 As a Cyber Security Engineer, you should be able to effectively communicate with both analysts and customers about security information.
 You would have to use your technical skills to respond to security threats and incidents in a timely manner.
-Leading a team may also be part of the job description of a cyber security engineer.
-Both you and the team will develop and engineer solutions to further improvement systems or prevent malicious attacks from malware or hackers.
-A strong knowledge in computers, electronics, data analysis, and data monitoring will help you be successful in this career.
+Leading a team may also be part of the job description of a cybersecurity engineer.
+Both you and the team will develop and engineer solutions to further improve systems or prevent malicious attacks from malware or hackers.
+A strong knowledge of computers, electronics, data analysis, and data monitoring will help you be successful in this career.